California town grapples with toll of quake on homes, water

 About 17 people were reported as suffering injuries.
 Two people died — an 83-year-old and a 72-year-old — because they couldn’t get timely care for medical emergencies during or just after the quake.

-More than half of the 72,000 Humboldt County customers who lost electricity when the quake struck had power restored by evening that day.
-But some went without it — and water — throughout the night.
+While more than half of the 72,000 Humboldt County customers who lost electricity when the quake struck had power restored by Tuesday evening, some went without it — and water — throughout the night.
 Boil water advisories were issued for Rio Dell and parts of Fortuna because of damaged water systems.
 In Rio Dell, portable toilets were set up downtown.

 Celia Magdaleno, 67, said she hauled a container of water from her neighbor's swimming pool back to her home in order to flush the toilet.
 She said she took rainwater she had captured in a barrel outside and heated it so her husband could bathe before his dialysis appointment.